Stripe vs Square: Which Payment Processor Is Best?

 Is Square compatible with Stripe?

 No, Stripe is not available as a payment option within the Square point-of-sale ecosystem.
-Merchants who use Square hardware are locked into Square’s built-in payment processor.
+Merchants that use Square hardware are locked into Square’s built-in payment processor.
 Stripe’s in-person payment service (Stripe Terminal) only works with a selection of accredited hardware.

-Monthly POS subscription | Varies (third-party) | $0–$299 with add-on programs |
+Monthly POS subscription | $0–$10 | $0–$60 |

 Monthly ecommerce subscription | Varies (third-party) | $0–$72 with add-on programs |

-Card reader pricing | $59 | $0–$49 |
+Mobile card reader pricing | $59 | $0–$49 |

 Terminal and register pricing | $249 | $149–$799 (all-inclusive) |